A Civil Litigation Law Firm Serving the New London, CT Areas

 - Punitive damages (rare): Connecticut law allows the award of punitive damages in product liability cases; however, the amount is limited to twice the amount of compensatory damages (double the sum of your economic plus non-economic damages).
 Punitive damages in other types of cases are rare and quite limited in amount.

 If we take your case, we will operate on a “no win, no pay” basis – we will completely waive all legal fees.
 If you lose, you pay nothing.
 If you win, however, we will take an agreed percentage of your recovery and leave the rest for you.
 A “recovery” can mean one of three sources of recovery: (i) a courtroom verdict in your favor, (ii) a settlement, or (iii) (once in awhile) an award issued by an arbitral tribunal.

 In this way, we are just as invested in winning as you are – after all, if you don’t win, we don’t get paid.
 The more you win, the more we get paid.
 By doing this, we ensure that the cases we undertake for our clients are genuinely joint undertakings.

 Contact Berkowitz and Hanna LLC to Discuss Your Case

 You don’t have to sit idly while someone else gets away with trampling all over your legal rights.
 Nevertheless, handling the matter on your own or with the assistance of an ineffective attorney could end up costing you money – even if you win the case, your damages might turn out to be a lot less than what your claim is actually worth.

-The lawyers at Berkowitz Hanna are experienced, committed, principled, aggressive, fearless and absolutely relentless in pursuing justice for our clients.
-Contact Berkowitz Hanna today to schedule a no-obligation case evaluation.
+The lawyers at Berkowitz and Hanna LLC are experienced, committed, principled, aggressive, fearless and absolutely relentless in pursuing justice for our clients.
+Contact Berkowitz and Hanna LLC today to schedule a no-obligation case evaluation.
 Call (866) 479-7909 or contact us online to get started.